fmartinache/xaosim/README.rst

 - shmlib: a library that uses shared memory data structures like the ones designed to control the SCExAO instrument at the Subaru Telescope.

-- shmview: a python program using the shared memory library to visualize the 2D data structures.
+- shmview: a python GUI using the shared memory library to visualize the 2D data structures.
+The current version of shmview is no longer based on the pygame framework but on Qt4.
+This program benefits from an additional module designed by Eric Jeschke (eric@naoj.org) to make it multi-thread safe.

 Release Notes:
 -------------